Autism (ASD) Assessment Services & Multisensory Learning Support in Earlwood

 https://www.structural-learning.com/post/multisensory-learning-in-the-classroom-a-teachers-guide

-Supporting Students with Autism: The role of our MSL Therapists and Tutors
+Empowering Students with Autism: The Approach of our MSL Therapists and Tutors

-- Urge the student to take a break if they feel overwhelmed-maybe participate in a 5-minute table tennis game, a short run around the garden, or a mini basketball game
+- Inspire the student to take a break when facing overwhelm-perhaps engaging in a 5-minute table tennis game, a brief run around the garden, or a mini basketball game

-Available Therapy and Tutoring Options for Individuals with Autism/ASD
+Exploring Therapy and Tutoring Options for Autism/ASD

 Enhancing Learning with In-Person Therapy/Tutoring for Autism/ASD

-Our learning rooms are equipped with a diverse array of hands-on materials that transcend traditional paper and pen learning methods.
-We understand the challenges that students with learning difficulties and disabilities face in a school environment.
-At Neurosensory, our approach aims to eradicate the notion of failure and instil a can-do attitude.
-We recognise the importance of accommodating concentration limits and incorporating short breaks with movement to invigorate the mind.
-Through interactive and creative lessons, our approach promotes better retention of skills and information among our students.
+Within our learning spaces, we offer a multitude of engaging hands-on materials that go beyond conventional paper and pen activities.
+We are cognizant of the stress that schooling can impose on students with learning difficulties and disabilities.
+At Neurosensory, our approach is designed to remove the fear of failure and cultivate a positive mindset.
+We acknowledge the limitations of concentration and advocate for short breaks accompanied by movement to rejuvenate the mind.
+By fostering interactivity and creativity in our lessons, we facilitate improved retention of skills and information for our students.

-Convenient Online Options for Therapy/Tutoring and Learning Support
+The Advantages of Online Therapy/Tutoring and Learning Support

 At our services, we adopt a holistic approach, treating each individual as a ‘whole person’ and seamlessly incorporating social awareness and language development into the sessions.
 Our online ASD option guarantees that students with autism and other disorders can still receive suitable interventions from the convenience of their home.

-If you or a loved one are in need of learning assistance following an autism diagnosis, our team of autism tutors is prepared and available to provide support.
+If you or a loved one require some learning assistance as a result of an autism diagnosis, our autism tutors are ready and waiting to help.

-Evaluating Autism in Children and Adults
+Assessing Autism Spectrum Disorder in Children and Adults

-Answers to Frequently Asked Questions
+Frequently Asked Questions

-If you have concerns about the development of a loved one or yourself, it is advisable to consult your GP for an initial assessment or seek guidance from a paediatrician or psychologist.
-They can refer you to a team of experts who focus on autism assessment, including paediatricians, speech pathologists, psychologists, and psychiatrists.
+If you have concerns about the development of a loved one or yourself, it may be beneficial to consult with your GP for an initial assessment.
+Alternatively, you may already be in contact with a paediatrician or psychologist who can provide guidance.
+These professionals can then refer you to a team of experts who focus on autism assessment, including paediatricians, speech pathologists, psychologists, and psychiatrists.

 As part of an ASD assessment for a child or adult, you may be required to undergo: